mikeri/milageread/README.md

 # milageread
-Read milage from Volvos with Motronic 4.3 via ELM327 in the OBD II port
+Read milage from old Volvos with Motronic 4.3 via ELM327 in the OBD II port